Gombessa1938/U-Net/README_.md

 ## Generator Architecture

+-```in_channels```:number of input channel.
+-```out_channels```:number of output channel.
 - ```n_levels```: Depth of generator.
 - ```latent_dim```: Deepest layer output channels

-The Generator architecture is a U-net variatent model.
+The Generator architecture is a U-net variatent model[U-net](https://arxiv.org/pdf/1505.04597.pdf).
 Each layer of the U-net is composed of a double convolution, after each layer, the feature channel is doubled.
 After each layer, a residual connection is in place with the layer input.

 ## Discriminator Architecture